CoataocCreate/ASIX/README.md

 ```
 core.text(size, color, text, x, y, font_type: optional, rotation: require a angle var)
 ```
-its just print that text in window
+its just print that text in window size is text size color is text color x is text x pos y is text y pos font_type for custom .ttf fonts you can put file name or path in a string rotation rotate the text

 ---